 Nothing is “etched in stone” as they say, and you can adjust them at any time.
 In fact, we encourage our clients to review them every month, or so, just to see if they are still appropriate.
 If you are exceeding them, adjust them up.

 If you cannot meet them, no worries, just adjust them down a bit.
+Failure to reach your most-lofty of goals shouldn’t deter you from future improvement.
 The idea is to keep them challenging and realistic throughout the year.

 Remember, these goals are to give you a “direction” only and are not intended to put pressure on you, or to go to the course with you.